angrysky56/NNNavigator/README.md

 6. **Educational Balance**: While GPT-4 can enhance the educational aspect of the game, it's important to balance its use so that players still engage in critical thinking and problem-solving on their own.

-Integrating "Cortex Conundrum: Neural Network Navigator" with a real AI system like the GPT-4 API can significantly enhance the game's educational and interactive value.
-This integration can provide real-time AI assistance, dynamic content generation, and an interactive learning experience.
-Here's how you can design this integration:

 ### Technical Implementation

 1. **API Integration**: Integrate the GPT-4 API into the game's backend.
 This will require handling API requests and responses, and ensuring secure and efficient communication between the game and the AI.